aws-samples/aws-hpc-recipes/recipes/net/hpc_simple/README.md

 These templates export several variables, namedspaced by stack name.
 This lets you import them into other stacks.

-* VPC - the provisioned VPC
+* VPC - the pre-existing or provisioned VPC
 * DefaultPublicSubnet - the public subnet in the VPC
 * DefaultPrivateSubnet - the private subnet in the VPC (empty if non-existent)
-* InternetGatewayId - the internet gateway for the VPC
+* InternetGatewayId - the pre-existing or provisioned internet gateway for the VPC

 ## Cost Estimate